If you find that your email open rate is declining over time or if it has dipped below 20%, it’s time to action!

 The truth is, subscriber engagement is not equal across your list.
 Consider this: a quarter of subscribers account for over 80% of opens, according to a Return Path research.

 For instance, at MailPoet, we recently deleted 10,000 inactive subscribers from our list of 38,000, thanks to a feature in our plugin that automatically removes inactive subscribers.
 Since doing this, our open rates have doubled from 20% to 40%.
+In fact, 95% of MailPoet use this exclusive feature to keep their list tidy.

 You might be thinking, isn’t it counterintuitive to reduce your list and remove subscribers after working so hard grow your list in the first place?